szefo09/dm-ocg-octgn/README.md

     - Thrumiss, Zephyr Guardian

 - **Other Improvements**
+  - **Added a function AddDelayedEffect() that allows you to add a function that will be resolved at the end or at the start of a turn.**
   - **Added settings that persist between lobbies with following settings:**
     - Toggle: My Card Script Automation
     - Toggle: Untap my Creatures at the start of your Turn